 Essays are coordinated by the Ministries of Education in all respective SADC Member States.
-It is the responsibility of Government officials in SADC Member States to submit the top 3 essays to SADC Secretariat for adjudication at regional level.
-NOTE: The Secretariat will not accept entries from individuals and as such those entries will be disregarded and disqualified.
+It is the responsibility of Government officials in SADC Member States to submit the top three (3) essays to SADC Secretariat for adjudication at regional level.

+NOTE: The SADC Secretariat will not accept entries from individuals and as such those entries will be automatically disregarded and disqualified.

-The essay should be 4000 words.
-The deadline for submission of entries to Ministries of Education in respective SADC Member States is 29th February 2024.
-The deadline for submission of entries to the Secretariat by Ministries of Education is 31st March 2024.
+The essay should be 4000 words or less.
+The deadline for submission of entries to Ministries of Education in respective SADC Member States is 31st January 2025.
+The deadline for submission of entries to the SADC Secretariat by Ministries of Education, through their respective National Contact Points, is 28th February 2025.